 - Now lightly roast the rotis on both sides on low flame till bubbles appear.
 It takes approx 30 sec on one side.
 Once bubbles appear turn it over and roast on another side.

 - Separate both sheets and keep them aside Once done put roti in a casserole to avoid its drying

 Making chana dal samosa

-- cut the roti into 4 parts by cutting cross Or you can shape samosa from long shaped patti also .
+- cut the roti into 4 parts by cutting a cross Or you can shape the samosa from a long-shaped patti also.